 - Drain out the water, wash and boil in a pressure cooker using fresh water and 1 tsp salt.
 Let it cook for 3 whistles.
 The water level should be just above the chana.

 - Drain the water out into another vessel.

 - Save the water for soup.

 - Heat oil in a pan over medium heat.

 - When it is hot, add cinnamon, cloves, peppercorns and kokum.

-- Add mustard and carom seeds. reduce the heat to low.
+- Add mustard, cumin and carom seeds. reduce the heat to low.

-- When they begin to splutter, add the chickpea flour.
+- When the seeds begin to splutter, add the chickpea flour.